String Conversion and Formatting¶

 Attention

-Convergent rounding is used for rounding float
+Convergent rounding is used for rounding floats in the example

 above, which is the default rounding method specified by IEEE 754.
 This

-will be the case regardless of the FixedPoint.rounding
+will be the case regardless of the FixedPoint.rounding property

 specified.